vercel/turborepo/examples/with-shell-commands/README.md

 Because most monorepos will rely on more tooling than Turborepo (frameworks, linters, formatters, etc.), it's often useful for us to have a reproduction that strips away all of this other tooling so we can focus _only_ on Turborepo's role in your repo.
 This example does exactly that, giving you a good starting point for creating a reproduction.

 - Feel free to rename/delete packages for your reproduction so that you can be confident it most closely matches your use case.
+- If you need to use a different package manager to produce your bug, run `npx @turbo/workspaces convert` to switch package managers.
 - It's possible that your bug really **does** have to do with the interaction of Turborepo and other tooling within your repository.
 If you find that your bug does not reproduce in this minimal example and you're confident Turborepo is still at fault, feel free to bring that other tooling into your reproduction.

 ## What's inside?